 Lucien Ellington is UC Foundation Professor of Education at the University of Tennessee at Chattanooga, and Director of the Asia Program and the Center for Reflective Citizenship.
 He holds advanced degrees in history, economics education, and education; is the recipient of scholarship and grant writing awards at his university; and has been awarded an Asian Studies Development Fellowship by the East-West Center and two Wilber Foundation Fellowships.
 Ellington is also a Senior Fellow with the Foreign Policy Research Institute.
 Ellington’s primary interests are in history, civic, and economic education, history and philosophy of education, and comparative education.

-Ellington currently teaches or has taught a wide array of courses including economics and economic education, American government, world history, history of east Asia, history of education, and social and historical foundations of education.
+Ellington currently teaches or has taught a wide array of courses including economics and economic education, American government, world history, history of east Asia, history of education, social and historical foundations of education, and University Studies interdisciplinary social sciences.
 Since 2013, he has coordinated successful teacher citizenship institutes on, respectively, economics, religion, politics, and foreign policy.
-Since 2012, Ellington has also coordinated seven annual UTC Constitution Day lectures featuring Josiah Bunting, James Caesar, Bradley Birzer, Michael Federici, Wilfred McClay, Richard Gamble, and David Bobb.
+Since 2012, Ellington has also coordinated eight annual UTC Constitution Day lectures featuring Josiah Bunting, James Caesar, Bradley Birzer, Michael Federici, Wilfred McClay, Richard Gamble, David Bobb, and Gary Gregg.